The problem with Raciolinguistic Ideologies

 Appropriateness-Based Approaches in Education

 Appropriateness-based approaches to language diversity in education often reinforce raciolinguistic ideologies.
 These approaches conceptualize standardized linguistic practices as the norm, framing racialized students' linguistic practices as deficient regardless of their adherence to these norms.
-This perspective contributes to the reproduction of racial normativity and marginalizes students who do not conform to these linguistic standards.
+This perspective contributes to the reproduction of racial normativity and marginalizes students who do not conform to these linguistic standards5.

 Everyday Experiences of Raciolinguistic Ideologies

 Raciolinguistic ideologies are not confined to formal educational settings; they permeate everyday life.
 Latina/o bilingual teacher candidates, for example, encounter implicit and explicit ideological commentary that reinforces marginalizing images and racial hierarchies.
-These everyday experiences highlight the pervasive nature of raciolinguistic ideologies and their impact on identity and language use.
+These everyday experiences highlight the pervasive nature of raciolinguistic ideologies and their impact on identity and language use6.

 Implications for Research and Practice

 To address the issues posed by raciolinguistic ideologies, it is essential to adopt frameworks that challenge these perspectives.
-Language architecture, for instance, offers an alternative that values the linguistic diversity of students and resists deficit perspectives.
-Additionally, a raciolinguistic perspective should focus on the historical and contemporary co-naturalization of race and language, and work towards denaturalizing these categories as part of broader efforts to contest white supremacy and structural inequality.
+Language architecture, for instance, offers an alternative that values the linguistic diversity of students and resists deficit perspectives1.
+Additionally, a raciolinguistic perspective should focus on the historical and contemporary co-naturalization of race and language, and work towards denaturalizing these categories as part of broader efforts to contest white supremacy and structural inequality4.

 Conclusion